 Consider taking summer classes at a different school, such as a local community college.
 As long as you’re able to transfer the credits to your full-time school and use them towards your degree, this could help you save money on tuition and graduate faster.
 You could even expand your search to include online classes as well.
 Just make sure you know exactly how the credits will transfer and any steps you need to take to make that happen.
 You don’t want to waste time and money on classes that won’t help toward your goal of graduation.

 6. Apply for Private Student Loans for summer classes.

-YYes, you may be able to get financial aid for your summer classes.
-For the most part, federal financial aid and student loans work the same during summer sessions as they do during the regular school year.
+Yes, you may be able to get financial aid for your summer classes.
+For the most part, federal financial aid (obtained by completing the FAFSA) and student loans work the same during summer sessions as they do during the regular school year.
 Federal student loans have specific eligibility requirements you need to satisfy in order to gain access to the funds, regardless of the semester.

 Here is what you need to know about using financial aid for summer classes:

 The only way to qualify for federal financial aid for summer classes is by completing the Free Application for Federal Student Aid (FAFSA).
 It is the most important step you can take when figuring out how to pay for college.
 The FAFSA will determine your eligibility for the whole academic year, including summer sessions.

 If you already have a FAFSA on file for the previous fall/spring academic year, you may not need to file a new one for summer.
 Your individual school determines which FAFSA application they use for summer sessions.
 For example, you may have filled out the 2021-2022 school year application, but if you take classes in August 2022, that may fall into the 2022-2023 school year depending on your school’s schedule.
 It’s best to ask your school’s financial aid office whether you’ve already completed the correct form.

 If you do need to fill out the FAFSA again, you can check the FAFSA website for deadlines, directions, and announcements.